 - Don’t be distracted by girls, bird poo or kids playing football.

-- Any distraction, a barge, dropping something near you, squirting something on you, or simply jostling you means your wallet, camera lens, bag are in danger.
+- Any distraction, someone glancing into you, dropping something near you, squirting something on you, or simply jostling you – means your wallet, camera lens, bag are in danger.

-- Leaflet givers have partners who come in behind and also take an interest while taking your goods.
+- Leaflet givers have partners who come in behind and also take an interest in the leaflets while taking your goods.
 Pickpockets often work in pairs or groups and it’s not just the usual suspects.
 Watch women and children.
 The artful dodger is based on fact!
+Children are the best.

 - Confined spaces, churches, and passageways are target areas.

 - Reduce what you take out, reduce what is in what you take out.
 Expect to lose it, then you are in the right frame of mind.

 - No wallets in back pockets, no loose cargo pockets, no unbuttoned inside pockets.

 - The best tip is a sheet of set sticky soft rubber that sticks to clothing.
 Put that in your pocket round your money or wallet so it sticks.
 Double sided tape, masking tape, anything sticky.

 Don’t carry anything.
 Don’t carry a hand bag.
 Now that seems a daft thing to say but what do you actually need and why are you carrying a bag?
 The bag might not get stolen but your mindfulness of it means you are not concentrating on something else. here is and example on how these people work.
 They ensure your mind is on one thing, they take the other.
 Diversionary tactics.
 They bump into the bag carrying person, obviously handle the bag, apologies, while that is going on, the wallet is lifted from the other person in the group.
 Bags are a nightmare.